-We are committed to a participatory approach.
-Creative arts are an exciting way for people of all ages and backgrounds to engage with and learn more about others from their local community - especially if they are the ones shaping and leading the creative process.
+We are committed to a participatory approach ensuring that those we work with are co-creators on our projects.
+Creative arts are an exciting way for people of all ages and backgrounds to engage with and learn about a subject or issue - especially if they are the ones shaping and leading the creative process.

-Thanks to our breadth of experience and expertise, we can provide training and creative support in a wide range of media, from web development, video and digital animation, to textile and oral history projects.
+Thanks to our breadth of experience and expertise, we can provide training and creative support in a range of media, from video and audio recording to fully-fledged oral history projects.
+We use industry standard software from Adobe and Apple.

 Accessible Projects for All